doubleangels/NextDNSManager/README.md

 - **Real-time Statistics**: Get insights into your DNS queries, blocked requests, and security events in real-time.

 - **Security and Privacy**: Enhance your online security and privacy by leveraging NextDNS' filtering capabilities.
-This app also uses the same technology that powers Mozilla Firefox under the hood, so you can trust that the app is safe and secure.

 - **Easy Installation**: You can download and install NextDNS Manager from the Google Play Store, F-Droid, or directly from GitHub, providing multiple installation options.

 # Installation

 ## Which installation method should I use?

 Which app you should use depends on your privacy preferences and how often you wish to receive updates:

 - If you are able to use Google Play, use it.
 - If you're not able to use Google Play, sideload an APK from this repository.
 - If neither of these options work for you, install the app from F-Droid.

 For each build ("version") of the app, there are timelines for when the build will be available, so methods with longer timelines will result in longer wait times for updates.